Download a PDF of Things Fall Apart (Part 4)

 Do we withdraw from the world?
 No. We render to Caesar the things that are Caesar’s.
 We pay our taxes.
 We work hard at our jobs.
 We drive our cars and buy from Amazon and cheer the circuses.

+But those things that our OURS?
 Those things that Caesar has STOLEN from us?

-We’re damn well going to
+We’re damn well going to take them back.